Towards chemical accuracy with shallow quantum circuits: A Clifford-based Hamiltonian engineering approach: Theory and Method

-In the iterative qubit coupled cluster approach, the Hamiltonian is transformed using multiqubit rotation gates, which eventually leads to an exponentially large number of terms in the Hamiltonian~\cite{ryabinkin2020iterative}.
-In contrast, \ourmethod{} maintains a constant number of terms in the Hamiltonian by enforcing the Clifford similarity transformation.
 A recent study employed hierarchical Clifford similarity transformations to reduce entanglement in the wavefunction~\cite{mishmash2023hierarchical}.
 The method is tested for VQE tasks and shows promising results.
 In contrast, \ourmethod{} engineers Clifford similarity transformation by directly targeting optimized VQE energies.
 Clifford transformation has also been utilized to entangle independent quantum circuits for VQE~\cite{schleich2023partitioning}.
-However, in these methods, the transformation over $\hat H$ is built iteratively using information from expensive trial VQE runs.
+In all aforementioned methods, the transformation over $\hat H$ is built iteratively using information from expensive trial VQE runs.
 In contrast, \ourmethod{} constructs the overall transformation $\ourmethodU{}$ on a classical computer using the efficient algorithm proposed in Sec.~\ref{sec:chem}.

 \ourmethod{} optimizes $\{C_j\}$ in the HEA circuit, which shows resemblance to the Clifford circuit initialization methods~\cite{cheng2022clifford, mitarai2022quadratic}.
 These approaches aim to improve VQE performance by optimizing circuit architecture classically, requiring the initial circuit to be composed of Clifford gates.
 The optimization objective is either the energy or its derivatives.
 However, without a proper engineering of $U_{\textrm{C}}$, the number of required trials exponentially increases with increasing the number of qubits to find a set of optimal $\{C_j\}$ with non-zero $g_k$ by brute force search.
 To see this, we can assume that the Pauli operator $Q$ calculated from Eq. \ref{eq:Q_expression} is randomly distributed in all $N$-qubit Pauli operators, then the probability that $g=\text{Im}[\langle\psi_{\text{HF}}|hQ|\psi_{\text{HF}}\rangle]$ gives nonzero value for some fixed $h$ decays as $2^{-N}$.
 Thus, it is crucial to match $x_h$ and $x_Q$ via the Clifford Hamiltonian engineering proposed in Sec.~\ref{sec:chem}.
 Failing to do so would merely transfer the difficulty in VQE optimization to the challenge of optimizing Clifford gates.